-Dow craters over 2,800 points after Fed takes emergency action to stem coronavirus fallout
+Dow tumbles over 2,300 as coronavirus fears outweigh Fed cuts

 The Federal Reserve cut rates to near zero and launched a $700B asset-purchase program

-U.S. equity markets plunged Monday after the Federal Reserve took emergency action to combat the economic harm caused by the new coronavirus outbreak.
+The steeper selling in U.S. equity markets resumed Monday afternoon after the Federal Reserve took emergency action to combat the economic harm caused by the new coronavirus outbreak.

 Continue Reading Below

-The Dow Jones Industrial Average fell by more than 2,800 points, or 12 percent, at its worst levels while the S&P 500 and Nasdaq Composite were down 10.6 percent and 11.5 percent, respectively.
+The Dow Jones Industrial Average was off over 2,100 points after falling by more than 2,800 points, or 12 percent, at its worst levels while the S&P 500 and Nasdaq Composite were down around 7 percent each.
 Trading was halted for 15 minutes shortly after the opening bell due to the S&P 500's decline of more than 7 percent.

 |Ticker